hudolfhess/MarvelHeroes/README.md

 # MarvelHeroes

-This is sample project to study about React universe.
+This is a sample project to study about React universe.

 - [ ] Setup react
 - [ ] Setup webpack